elsassph/haxe-modular/doc/library-usage.md

 `Require.module(module:String):Promise<String>`

 - `module`: the name of the JS file to load (Haxe-JS module or library),
-- returns a Promise providing the name of the loaded module
+- returns a Promise providing the name of the loaded module.

-`Require.jsPath`: relative path to JS files (defaults to `./`)
+`Require.basePath`: relative path to JS files (defaults to `./`).

+`Require.extension`: file extension (defaults to `.js`), which you can modify if you want to add for instance a cache buster.

 ## Nodejs

 Nodejs is supported, and recognised when `-D nodejs` is set (e.g. when using `-lib hxnodejs`); Modular will then emit code specifically for nodejs.

 Although the Promise API stays, bundle loading happens *synchronously*; that is it completes immediately, while in the browser it will always complete asynchronously.